MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 ---
-title: Analyze processes in process advisor (Video) | Microsoft Docs
+title: Analyze processes in process advisor (contains video) | Microsoft Docs
 description: Learn how to analyze processes with task mining in process advisor.
 The analyze feature adds a recording into the process map and associated analytics.
 author: nijemcevic
 ms.service: power-automate